Auteur: Development of theory

-As the French New Wave in cinema began, French magazine Cahiers du cinéma, founded in 1951, became a hub of discourse about directors' roles in cinema.
-In a 1954 essay, François Truffaut criticized the prevailing "Cinema of Quality" whereby directors, faithful to the script, merely adapt a literary novel.
-Truffaut described such a director as a metteur en scene, a mere "stager" who adds the performers and pictures.
-To represent the view that directors who express their personality in their work make better films, Truffaut coined the phrase "la politique des auteurs", or "the policy of the authors".
+As the French New Wave in cinema began, the French publication Cahiers du Cinéma, founded in 1951, became a hub of discourse about the pivotal role of the film director.
+In a 1954 essay, François Truffaut criticized the prevailing French cinema better known as "Tradition of Quality" (or La qualité française) whereby screenwriters for e.g., Aurenche and Bost, faithful to the script, merely adapt a literary novel.
+Truffaut added that this practice made the film already made as the screenwriter is metteur-en-scène when they handover the script to the film director and that they "failed when they tried their hand at comedy" genre.
+To represent the view that directors who put their personality into their work make better films, Truffaut coined the phrase "la politique des auteurs", or "the policy of the authors" in 1955.
 He named eight writer-directors, Jean Renoir, Robert Bresson, Jean Cocteau, Jacques Becker, Abel Gance, Max Ophüls, Jacques Tati, and Roger Leenhardt, as examples of these "authors".

+Alfred Hitchcock, the well-known British filmmaker had very early on in his career used a directorial style that was at the time against the common norms of filmmaking.
+One of the devices that Hitchcock was known for is the MacGuffin which he used in Lady Vanishes (1938).
+In his own words commenting on how he used the device in Lady Vanishes, the MacGuffin is "the device, the gimmick, if you will, or the papers the spies are after...
+The only thing that really matters is that in the picture the plans, documents or secrets must seem to be of vital importance to the characters.
+To me, the narrator, they're of no importance whatsoever".
+His films had a significant impact on the suspense film genre.

-Jerry Lewis, an actor from the Hollywood studio system, directed his own 1960 film The Bellboy.
-Lewis's influence on it spanned business and creative roles, including writing, directing, lighting, editing, and art direction.
-French film critics, publishing in Cahiers du Cinéma and in Positif, praised Lewis's results.
+Jerry Lewis, a comedic actor from the Hollywood studio system, directed his own 1960 star vehicle, The Bellboy.
+Lewis's influence on it encompassed business and creative roles, including writing, directing, lighting, editing, and art direction.
+French film critics, in Cahiers du Cinéma and in Positif, praised Lewis's results.
 For his mise-en-scene and camerawork, Lewis was likened to Howard Hawks, Alfred Hitchcock, and Satyajit Ray.
 In particular, Jean-Luc Godard credited Lewis's "personal genius" for making him "the only one in Hollywood doing something different, the only one who isn't falling in with the established categories, the norms, the principles", "the only one today who's making courageous films".